SpongePowered/SpongeDocs/source/plugin/data/datamanipulators.rst

 First we need to check if our target has health data.
 We do so by first asking it to provide us with its health data by passing its class to the ``get()`` method.
 We get an ``Optional`` which we can use for our check.
 This ``Optional`` will be absent if either our target does not support ``HealthData`` or if it supports it but at the present moment does not hold any health data.
-In the second case there is no data manipulator since the data represented by it would not differ from the manipulator's default values.
-Since we can safely assume that if a data holder has the default ``HealthData``, it will already be at its full health, we won't need to heal it.

 If the health data is present, it now contains a mutable copy of the data present on the data holder.
 We make our alterations and finally offer the changed data back to our target, where it is accepted (again, ``offer()``